prajitdas/EBXPrivacy/README.md

 Empty values (*null*) should not be replaced by fake values to prevent misuse.
 The same applies to creating new fake data (for example, an account).
 There is no need to apply restrictions in situations where the user is presented a dialog first (for example, to pick an account).
-Setting data (in contrast to getting data) should never be restricted; this is outside the goal of XPrivacy.
+Setting data (in contrast to getting data) should never be restricted; this is outside the goal of EBXPrivacy.

 Application-specific code is undesirable, because it could result in maintenance and support problems.

-XPrivacy is intended to restrict applications, but is not intended to restrict Android itself (although this is often possible as a side effect).
+EBXPrivacy is intended to restrict applications, but is not intended to restrict Android itself (although this is often possible as a side effect).

-See [here](https://www.openhub.net/p/xprivacy/) for XPrivacy code metrics.
+See [here](https://www.openhub.net/p/xprivacy/) for EBXPrivacy code metrics.

 Please note that you agree to the license below by contributing, including the copyright.